 Unmet Need is "the need for HIV-related health services by individuals with HIV who are aware of their HIV status, but are not receiving regular primary [HIV] health care".
 (REF: Mosaica, "HRSA/HAB Definitions Relate to Needs Assessment," prepared for the Division of Service Systems, HIV/AIDS Bureau by Mosaica: The Center for Nonprofit Development and Pluralism, June 10, 2002.)

-- New Diagnoses are people in the jurisdiction with HIV diagnosed in the most recent calendar year based on residence at time of diagnosis.
-Late Diagnoses are a subset of all new diagnoses and represent people with new diagnoses whose first CD4 test result was <200 cells/mL (or a CD4 percentage of total lymphocytes of <1) or had documentation of an AIDS-defining condition ≤3 months after a diagnosis of HIV infection.
-If ≥2 events occurred during the same month and could thus qualify as "first," apply the same conditions applied by CDC's Division of HIV/AIDS Prevention HIV Incidence and Case Surveillance Branch (DHAP HICSB).
+- New Diagnoses are people with HIV diagnosed in the most recent calendar year based on residence at time of diagnosis.
+Late diagnoses are a subset of all new diagnoses and represent people with new diagnoses whose first CD4 test result was <200 cells/mL (or a CD4 percentage of total lymphocytes of <14) or had documentation of an AIDS-defining condition ≤3 months after a diagnosis of HIV infection.
+If ≥2 events occurred during the same month and could thus qualify as "first," apply the same conditions used by CDC's Division of HIV/AIDS Prevention HIV Incidence and Case Surveillance Branch (DHAP HICSB).

 - More information on the methodology is available in the Methodology for Estimating Unmet Need Instruction Manual.